planetoftheweb/planetoftheweb.github.io/_site/toolbox/2022-01-26-making-css-simpler.md

 ---
 layout: post
 title: "How to Make CSS Design Simpler - Ep 19"
 summary: "In this episode of The Toolbox, I'll go over some of the complexity that's plaguing CSS and making specificity harder to figure out.
-We'll look at what frameworks are doing to try to address this and show simpler ways of designing pages.
+We'll look at WHAT frameworks are doing to help you develop simpler ways of designing sites.
 The pace of the web is relentless...and that's why you need The Toolbox."
 hideDesc: true
 video: feAPtBN-SOI
 hero: /images/toolbox/episode19.png